DrAShabut/AndroidDev/session-7.md

 # How to do it ...
 As explained previously, we'll need a sound file to include in the project.
 Once you have your sound file ready, follow these steps:

-1. Create a new raw folder (File | New | Android resource directory) and chose raw in the Resource type dropdown.
+1. Create a new raw folder (File | New | Android resource directory) and chose raw in the Resource type dropdown and then click ok button.

 ![image](uploads/16b92a9871c16320bef67420dd6f68c8/image.png)